 Structure 1, area 1 was the first structure unearthed by accident during a construction project.
 It is a small, one room residential building that had a thatch or grass covered roof.
 Typical Maya architecture separated the kitchen and storage areas.
 The corners were four columns of adobe construction upon a raised platform.
 The walls are also of adobe.
 A small porch was in front of the only entrance.
 A single platform is found within the room.

 Structures 6, a storage room, and 11, the kitchen, make up the remainder of the residential compound containing Structure 1.
 The kitchen is a circular structure made of reed walls on a raised platform, and which contained three hearth stones, a very important element in Maya mythology.
 A metate (stone grinding table), ceramics, mallets and painted gourds, among other household artifacts were found here.

 Structure 12, area 1 is also known as the House of the Shaman.
 It consists of two rooms, and contains the ruins of a now degraded mural on one of the interior walls.
 It has a curious design that incorporates two lattice “windows” into the exterior walls.

 Structure 9, area 2 has been identified as a sweat house.
 It is entered by a single, low doorway.
 It has a very rare domed roof with a central ventilation hole.
 Inside are benches that seat up to 10 participants.

-When further information on area 3 is made available, it will be reported here.
+Other simple structures in various degree of preservation are located within the park.
+When specific information on area 3 is made available, it will be reported here.